 5. Once the PBN is completed, the driver can check if they may proceed to Dublin or Rosslare Port using the Customs RoRo Service.
 The hard copy (S)TAD must travel with the goods.
 The driver provides the PBN details to the Ferry Operator at check in.
 If all is in order, the vehicle will be allowed to board the ferry.

-ii.
-A Transit Health Certificates – the process of getting a Transit Health Certificate is the same as getting an Export Health Certificate and depends on your commodity type.
+The process of getting a Transit Health Certificate is the same as getting an Export Health Certificate and depends on your commodity type.
 More information on getting a Transit Health Certificate is available from the Department of Agriculture, Food and the Marine.

 In Great Britain

 8. Upon arrival in Great Britain, if all is in order, the driver does not have to interact with Border Force as the office of transit function will be completed digitally using the GVMS information.
 GVMS is in operation at Holyhead, Liverpool and Fishguard.
 If GVMS is not operational, a call at an Office of Transit is required to have the (S)TAD stamped.